NCAR/lrose-docs/lrose-core/lrose-realtime.md

 The application binary must be in the search path.
 The instance for a process is used to distinguish between different instances of the same process.
 In the example above, PrecipAccum is running with 3 different instances, one to convert single radar scans into precipitation amounts and the other two to accumulate precipitation into 1 and 24 hour running totals.

 If a specific start script for a process exists, it should be specified.
 If not, the ```start_inst``` mechanism may be used.
-More details on this later on.
+See details in 'procmap_list_kill' above.

 If special action must be taken to kill the application, a kill script should also be supplied.
 However, if nothing special is needed to kill the application the entry ```snuff_inst``` can be used instead.
 Based on that entry the system will kill the application based on its name and instance.